MCreator/MCreator/plugins/mcreator-localization/help/default/beitem/is_glowing.md

-If enabled, the item texture will have a glowing effect similar to what enchanted items have.
+If enabled, the item's texture will have a glowing effect similar to what enchanted items have.